lucarin91/winstreak-streamlabs/README.md

 After the installation, it is possible to configure the command using the UI interface in the script tab.

-The txt file is saved with all the other Streamlabs txt files, namely `%AppData%\Roaming\Streamlabs\Streamlabs Chatbot\Services\Twitch\Files`
+The txt file is saved with all the other StreamLabs .txt files, namely `%AppData%\Roaming\Streamlabs\Streamlabs Chatbot\Services\Twitch\Files`.

 ## License
 MIT license